Legal Requirements for Getting Married in Australia

 If you would like to change your name:

 - You can simply assume your partner’s name without doing anything OR

-- You can officially change your name on your passport, driver’s licence, at the bank, etc… using your marriage certificate.
+- You can officially change your name on your passport, driver’s licence, at the bank, etc… using an official BDM stamped marriage certificate.
 However, the pretty certificate that you receive on your wedding day, whilst still a legal document and proves that you are married, is not enough to change your name with government bodies.
 You will need to apply for a copy of your ‘official’ marriage certificate, stamped and issued by the Registry of Births, Deaths and Marriages (in the state where your marriage took place) then you take that certificate into all the places where you’d like your name changed.
 (Talk to me about sending in your application with your marriage documents – saving you a big job after the ceremony)